SlimShaney/Game-Engines-2019-20/README.md

    [![Alt text](https://img.youtube.com/vi/KqSrlrDX9JU/0.jpg)](https://www.youtube.com/watch?v=KqSrlrDX9JU)

+ - What I'm Happiest With / What I'm Most Proud Of:
+	- I'm most proud of the fact that all of the code implemented in my project were created by me from scratch.
+	Generally when working on small prototypes such as this one, I use Unity's in-built character controllers, however for this project I created my own camera control and movement scripts (though I didn't use the movement script in the end).
+	- Another feature I'm very happy with is the turret system I created for the ship.
+Both turrets are setup independently of one another, with most of their variables being set to public so they can be declared within the inspector instead of being hard-coded.
+The 'holographic' displays I created to display the current ammo of each weapon also suits the project very well thematically.

-# Implemented Features:
+# Implemented Features (What I Did):
  - [x] Turrets follow mouse cursor/screen centre
 	- Camera to world-point so turrets know what to aim towards
  	- A canvas out in front of the ship with a reticle on it displays where the turrets will fire

  - [x] Both turrets fire in tandem and reload together
 	- Which turret that fires depends on which mouse button is pressed
 	- Each turret reloads when empty or both reload when players press R (**While either turret is reloading players cannot shoot, this adds a tactical element to gameplay of when players should choose to reload**)
 	- If turret is not being fired it regains charge, however if player presses reload the battery of both turrets gets changed – full ammo

  - [x] Holographic display above turrets show ammo count/energy remaining (**This was simple to implement but gave an incredibly satisfying result in-game**)